mkdoc/mkout/README.md

 Thematic breaks are rendered as the hyphen (-) repeated 80 times.
 You may change this output with the `hr` option.

+HTML is normalized to text unless the `html` option is given in which case it is passed through untouched.

 * `opts` Object processing options.